uptane/uptane-standard/uptane-standard.md

 For example:

-* The version number of the Snapshot metadata file is 61, and its filename in the Timestamp metadata is "snapshot.json."
-The filename on the repository will be "61.snapshot.json."
+* The version number of the Snapshot metadata file is 61, and its filename in the Timestamp metadata is *snapshot.json*.
+The filename on the repository will be *61.snapshot.json*.
-* There is an image with the filename "acme_firmware.bin" specified in the Targets metadata, with a SHA3-256 of "aaaa" and a SHA-512/224 of "bbbb".
-It will have two filenames on the repository: "aaaa.acme_firmware.bin" and "bbbb.acme_firmware.bin."
+* There is an image with the *filename acme_firmware.bin* specified in the Targets metadata, with a SHA3-256 of *aaaa* and a SHA-512/224 of *bbbb*.
+It will have two filenames on the repository: *aaaa.acme_firmware.bin* and *bbbb.acme_firmware.bin.*

 ## Server / repository implementation requirements